-The long-awaited Spanish Digital Nomad Visa is about to arrive, and not a minute too soon for certain freelancers out there.
-Hot on the heels of the government announcing controversial changes to self-employed social security contributions, solos in countries outside the European Economic Area (EEA) get a welcome breath of fresh air.
+The long-awaited Spanish Digital Nomad Visa is finally here – and not a minute too soon.
+Hot on the heels of the government announcing controversial changes to self-employed social security contributions, this visa offers a much-needed respite for solo workers residing outside the European Economic Area (EEA).

-If you’re not up to speed on Spain’s Digital Nomad Visa, this article is for you.
-We’ll explain the reasoning behind it, who it’s for, and how to apply.
-So if you want to turn living and working in Spain from a pipedream into a reality, read on!
+If you're not up to speed on Spain’s Digital Nomad Visa, this article will provide you with all the information you need.
+We'll discuss the rationale behind it, who it caters to, and how you can apply.
+So, if you want to turn living and working in Spain from a pipedream into a reality, read on!

 To fully address what the Digital Nomad Visa is, let's first take a look at what a digital nomad is.
-Put simply, a digital nomad is someone who can work from anywhere that has a stable internet connection.
+In simple terms, a digital nomad is someone who can work from anywhere with a reliable internet connection.
 Normally working in disciplines like graphic design, content creation, coding, or advertising, digital nomads can either be freelancers, or be employed by a single client that supports remote work.

-Shifting our focus to the visa itself.
-As of January 2023, Spain has joined countries such as Estonia (Xolo’s birthplace — woo!), Greece, Norway, and Malta, in launching its own Digital Nomad Visa to attract investment and tech-savvy minds to the country.
-EEA citizens already have the right to start working in Spain, so this ruling only applies to people from outside the area, such as Australia, Canada, and the UK.
+Now, turning our attention to the visa itself.
+Introduced in early 2023, Spain joined the ranks of Estonia (Xolo's birthplace - yay!), Greece, Norway, and Malta by launching its own Digital Nomad Visa to attract investment and tech-savvy talent to the country.
+EEA citizens already have the right to work in Spain, so this ruling only affects people from outside the area, such as Canada, Australia, and the UK.

-It comes as part of a broader Startup Law, ratified in December 2022, whose overall goal is “to establish a specific regulatory framework to support the creation and growth of emerging companies in Spain.”
+The visa is part of a broader Startup Law ratified in December 2022, with the ultimate objective of "establishing a specific regulatory framework to promote the creation and expansion of emerging companies in Spain."

-The Digital Nomad Visa couldn’t have come at a better time.
-With remote and hybrid working formats now commonplace, it’s much easier to launch an online business and hire talent from all over the world.
-Therefore, business owners can retain staff who want to live in Spain for a few years, or find talent that is already there.
+In this new age of remote and hybrid working formats, the arrival of the Digital Nomad Visa couldn't have come at a better time.
+It's now easier than ever to launch an online business and hire talent from anywhere in the world, making it possible for business owners to retain expat staff who want to live in Spain or find talent already there.

 It’s a symbiotic relationship with the Spanish state.
 As the influx of digital nomads pours in, they pay taxes, contribute to the economy, and give a talent and investment boost to the country.

-In brief, the Spanish Digital Nomad Visa allows people from outside the European Economic Area (EEA) to legally live and work in the country for one year, and renew their legal status for a further two years.
-You can then renew your visa again until you reach five years, when you can apply to become a permanent resident.
+The Spanish Digital Nomad Visa allows non-European Economic Area (EEA) residents to live and work legally in Spain for one year, with the option to renew their legal status for an additional two years.
+After this, the visa can be renewed again until the holder reaches five years, at which point they can apply for permanent residency.

-Previously, freelancers from outside the EEA who wanted to work in Spain needed to apply for a full working visa — an uncertain and time-consuming process.
-Alternatively, they could go for a tourist visa, but that only gives them 90 days to enjoy the country.
+Previously, freelancers from outside the EEA who wanted to work in Spain had to go through an uncertain and time-consuming process of applying for a full working visa or opting for a tourist visa which only grants a 90-day stay in the country.

 But if you want to go even further and launch a startup, you can benefit from some great conditions.
-Spain is reducing corporation tax from 25% to 15% for the first four years, as long as the company maintains its status as a startup.
+Spain is reducing corporation tax from 25% to 15% for the first four years, as long as the company maintains its startup status.
 As an extra incentive, these businesses can defer the payment of their tax obligations for the first two years of activity.

 City hopping around Europe at the weekends?
 Yes please.